 It was yesterday, around lunch, when I first noticed the bird.
 It kept heaving itself into my bedroom window.
-When it wasn’t doing that, it was incessantly pecking away at the window.
-I grew worried the poor little thing would hurt itself.
-As the day wore on, I grew worried it was going to crack the window.
+When it wasn’t doing that, it was incessantly pecking away at that window.
+At first, I worried that the poor little thing would hurt itself.
+As the day wore on, though, I worried that it was going to crack the window.
 But along about dawn this morning, I just wanted the thing to ram into the window one last time and die.

-Next I tried running hard at the window from the inside while the bird was pecking away at it.
+Next, I tried running hard at the window from the inside while the bird was pecking away at it.
 That did create the scare I was hoping for, but the bird just moved down to Royce’s window and started pecking away at that window.
 So then I ran at that window.
 That got the bird to fly off to a tree in my neighbor’s yard.
-But it didn’t stay there long.
+Unfortunately, however, the bird didn’t stay there long.
 Just a few minutes later it was right back at my window, back on the job.
 That ended plan #2.

-At this point I decided to seek some professional help.
+At this point, I decided to seek some professional help.
 I went to the internet and did a google search on “how to keep a bird from pecking at a window.”
-First, I had to work through the old superstitious nonsense about such a bird meaning that someone in the house is going to die soon.
-The idea is that the bird is actually the soul of a deceased loved one who has come back to escort another soul into the afterlife.
-Yeah, right.
-And I’m the Easter bunny.
+Of course, I had to begin by working through the old superstitious nonsense about such a bird meaning that someone in the house is going to die soon.
+Supposedly, the bird is actually the soul of a deceased loved one who has come back to escort another soul into the afterlife.
+Yeah, right, and I’m the Easter bunny.
 The only way that bird was going to be associated with a death in our home was if I fell off a ladder and broke my neck while trying to deal with it.
-Clearly more research was in order.
+Clearly, more research was in order.

-In the end, I was somewhat surprised to learn that this is a common problem, especially during this time of year.
+In the end, I was somewhat surprised to learn that birds pecking at windows is a common problem, especially during this time of year.
 What the bird is actually doing is protecting its nesting territory from a rival bird.
-When it sees its reflection in the window, it thinks it’s seeing another bird from its species.
-And it deals with that by aggressively attacking that other bird.
+When it sees its reflection in the window, it thinks it’s seeing another bird from its species, and it deals with that by aggressively attacking that other bird.
 I guess it’s a price we pay for keeping our windows relatively clean.

-Well, guess what happened.
-The bird literally hopped up onto the top of one of the box lids and started pecking away at the upper half of my window.
+Well, guess what happened: The bird literally hopped up onto the top of one of the box lids and started pecking away at the upper half of my window.
 I thought, “You’ve got to be kidding me.
 Is this bird from hell or what?”
-Whereas I had orginally thought it was the dumbest creature on earth, I now began to see a sinister brilliance to it.
+Whereas I had originally thought it was the dumbest creature on earth, I now began to see a sinister brilliance to it.

 But, of course, by now I wasn’t going to be outdone.
 Things had gotten way too personal.
-So I went back downstairs, found some more box lids, climbed back up the step-ladder, and boarded up every inch of those windows.
-And I have to say that effort finally produced peace in the house.
+So, I went back downstairs, found some more box lids, climbed back up the step-ladder, and boarded up every inch of those windows.
+And I have to say that the effort finally did produce peace in the house.
 At last the bird was beaten, beaten that is until a gust of wind blew down two of the box lids and left one corner of my window exposed.
-And, sure enough, not long afterward the bird was sitting on the ledge, slamming away at that one corner.
+Sure enough, not long afterward, the bird was sitting on the ledge, slamming away at that one corner.
 Plan #4 had proved temporarily successful but needed a bit of tweaking.